Ancient church orders: Texts and their relationship

 There are other minor texts belonging to the genre of the ancient church orders: the Coptic Canons of Basil (an Egyptian 4th-century text based mainly on the Canons of Hippolytus) and the Western Statuta Eccesiae Antiqua (about 490 AD, probably composed by Gennadius of Massilia and based on both Apostolic Tradition and Apostolic Constitutions).

-Usually the church orders were transmitted in collections with the same order of materials, even if sometimes free rendered and mixed with additional material.
+The church orders were usually transmitted in collections with the same order of materials, even if sometimes free rendered and mixed with additional material.
 The more ancient collection is formed by Didascalia - Didache - Apostolic Tradition.
 Later the Apostolic Church-Ordinance took the place of the Didache in the second position and in even later manuscripts the Testamentum Domini took the place of the Didascalia in the first position and the book 8 of the Apostolic Constitutions took the place of the Apostolic Tradition in the last position, thus we find Testamentum Domini - Apostolic Church-Ordinance - book 8 of the Apostolic Constitutions.

 The main collections of church orders are the following: